magda-io/magda/packages/external-ui-plugin-sdk/docs/modules.md

 • `Const` **PREFIX**: `"MagdaPluginComponent"`

-The constant define the prefix that is used to create the global scope variable name, to which the external UI plugin bundle should export to. e.g. The Header Component should bundled & export to global scope variable `MagdaPluginComponentHeader`.
+The constant define the prefix that is used to create the global scope variable name `MagdaPluginComponentxxxx`, to which the external UI plugin bundle should export to.
+Here, `xxxx` is the plugin UI component type name e.g. The Header Component should bundled & export to global scope variable `MagdaPluginComponentHeader`.

+The currently support all type names are:

+- Header
+- Footer
+- DatasetEditButton
+- DatasetLikeButton
+- ExtraVisualisationSection

+Please refer to `External UI Plugin Component Types Type Aliases` section for functionality of each plugin UI component type.

 > Since Magda v2.2.0, users can load more than one "Extra Visualisation Section" type Magda UI Plugin Components.
 > To allow this, the component is required to be packaged as a library and exported to global scope `MagdaPluginComponentExtraVisualisationSection.xxxx`.